chrispymm/chrispymm.co.uk/pages/home.md

 ---

 # Hi
-My name is Chris, I'm an experienced full-stack Ruby on Rails devloper who's beeen building things on the web for over 15 years.
+My name is Chris, I'm an experienced full-stack Ruby on Rails devloper.
+I've beeen building things on the web for over 15 years.

 I am passionate about performance, progressive-enhancement, semantic HTML & writing readable, well-tested code.